LeszekR/color-juggler/README.md

 Utility class now only needed by `ColorViewController`.
 But its static method allows for testing `Color` objects by their r,g,b,o values.

+### Tests

+- Since mocks often are used in many tests I created a dedicated file that sets them for being generated in one place